andrewmaxwell/map-tsp/README.md

 Demo: https://andrewmaxwell.github.io/map-tsp/
 Repo: https://github.com/andrewmaxwell/map-tsp

 Click anywhere to place a destination.
-As soon as you place more than one destination, it will find the shortest path between each pair of destinations.
-After that, if there are more than two points it will find the shortest path that visits each point in a circle.
+As soon as you place more than one destination, it will find the shortest path between each pair of destinations using a dynamically calculated variant of the A* search algorithm.
+After that, if there are more than two points it will find the shortest path that visits each point in a circle using the simulated annealing algorithm.

 * The green lines are a visualization of the search algorithm.
 * The blue lines are shortest paths between pairs of points.